-So anyhow, I had the feeling that something was going to happen.
-Those two guys look like Indians.
+So anyhow, after my dream I had the feeling that something was going to happen.
+Those two guys that were in my house look like Indians.
 They looked dark, like red men, like the Indians!
 Maybe that means they maybe are going to have an uprise or something.
 It made me feel bad.
 It could be a dream of something going to happen.
 I'm not sure who the other guys were, but they were Indian.
-I didn't want to turn these guys who took my pocketbook in neither, so that cured that right there, and I lost that money in my pocket, in a dream.
+I didn't want to turn in these guys who took my pocketbook neither -- so that cured that right there -- and I lost that money in my pocket -- in a dream.

-Well, I though about that dream all morning.
+Well, I thought about that dream all morning.
 I woke up early and started thinking about it.
 I was confused and began to wonder what would happen next.
 You can't see the black crows and the men in the dark.
 You can't see who they are.
-That's unusual, for me anyhow.
+That's unusual -- for me anyhow.
 Generally I know the guys when I dream of some guys.
-But I did notice that the one of them I was walking with was my friend.
+But I did notice that the one of them I was walking with later on was my friend.

 It was Sandy Morrell of Bena.
-Sandy Morrell is about as old as you and he believed in the Indian way.
-And he told me a lot of stuff that he believes in.
-And it struck me every time I talked to an Indian.
-They have an Indian way of life and history of theirs.
-I think he's in a home(48) now.
-He maybe suffering.
-He maybe ill.
-The last time I saw Morrell was about twenty years ago., fifteen years ago, maybe.
+Sandy Morrell believes in the Indian way.
+And over the many years he told me a lot of stuff that he believes in.
+And what he said struck me 'most every time I talked to any Indian.
+Sandy and his folks have an Indian way of life and history.
+I think he's in a leisure home(49) now.
+He may be suffering.
+He may be ill.
+The last time I saw Morrell was about twenty years ago -- fifteen years ago, maybe.
+But I think about him now and then.
 The last time I thought about him was about two weeks ago.
-I thought about him now and then.

-Anyhow it was a long day, thinking about my neighbors, my friends at home.
-I was afraid that maybe something was wrong with them, so I called up,(49) we called up, this morning.
-Everything with my friend in Ball Club was OK.
+Anyhow it was a long day -- thinking about my neighbors, my friends at home.
+I was afraid that maybe something was wrong with them, so I called up(50) -- we called up -- this morning.
+Everything with my friends in Ball Club was OK.
 Fine.
 I felt it was OK then.

 Until I make a move of some kind to overcome that dream, it will keep working on me.
 Maybe I'll take charcoal and mark my face with it.
 That's what they do to overcome the effects of some dreams.
 That's what they do, sometimes, to avoid that.
 So, I have a chance to make a charcoal mark on my lip or face and avoid having that dream work on me.
-I could also talk to the Great, talk outside, and ask Him to let us avoid, please avoid, anything that will happen.
-I could talk to the spirit, my spirit, sIn-dah-mag, too, and ask that we avoid what's coming, so that nothing will happen. wIn-dah-mag, "he will tell me," the personal spirit of dream.
+I could also talk to the Great -- talk outside -- and ask Him to let us avoid, please avoid, anything that will happen.
+I could talk to the spirit -- my spirit, sIn-dah-mag -- too, and ask that we avoid what's coming, so that nothing will happen. wIn-dah-mag -- "he will tell me," the personal spirit of my dream -- will tell me.

 Well, I've already done that.
 I asked the Great this morning, "Please avoid anything that's dangerous for me.
 Let me avoid anything that's dangerous for my ear, or dangerous for my seen-ery."

 So if I'm approved by the Spirit, then I did well.
-Gizay-Manido(51) tender and love, spirit of God Creator, might approve. gi-zjày-m^'-ni-do means the love of the people, the spirit, the love of the spirit. . . .
-My spirit, In-daa-win-d^'-maag, might also help -- that's if he could tell me.
+Gizay-Manidoo(52) -- tender and love, spirit of God Creator -- might approve. gi-zjày-m^'-ni-doo means the love of the people, the spirit, the love of the spirit. . . .
+My spirit -- In-daa-win-d^'-maag -- might also help . . . that is if he could tell me.

 See, by asking Him, maybe I can avoid what's coming.
 Maybe the dream was sent just as a reminder of something that I lack.
 But it may be for sickness too, or maybe it means very bad weather's coming.
 It could be a warning for any of those things.

-And maybe those Indian guys were trying to tell me something.
+And maybe those Indian guys that were in my dream were trying to tell me something.
 Maybe what they were trying to tell me was that I was going to get my pocketbook back.

 I'm in that age that I see those things, and I see it because I believe in all that stuff.
 They say if you believe in it, it will happen.
 But I hope I don't see this one happen.

-But anyhow, after a while, I got amongst people and I was all right.
+But anyhow, after a while, I got amongst people and I was alright.
 I was thinking about it all day, but well, still I don't know why I dreamed this.

 What's that dream for?
 Was it that I was thinking about the old man the day before?
 Or was it that I was thinking about my friends at home?
 I don't know what the outcome will be.
 Maybe it's too early to tell.

 I went for a walk to get fresh air and to do some thinking about that dream I had last night. . . .
 I don't know what the outcome will be.
 Maybe there won't be anything to it.
 Maybe it has already happened.
-See, the answer is, from what I see now, that the guy was worrying about his money.
+See, the answer is -- from what I see now -- that the guy was worrying about his money.
 But it was really my money, you know.
-So when I got down to see him, he handed me my pocketbook.
+So when I got down to see him -- in the dream -- he handed me my pocketbook.